wjjdavidwen1223-source/recruiting-decision-system/README.md

-# 🚀 Machine Learning-Based Resume Ranking System
+# 🚀 Resume Ranking and Recruiting Decision System

 ## 📌 Overview
 This project is a Python-based system that evaluates candidate-job fit by transforming unstructured resume data into a structured scoring framework.

 It models candidate evaluation as a **ranking and classification problem**, enabling consistent, data-driven comparison across multiple candidates.

+More importantly, this project is designed as a **recruiting decision system prototype**, simulating how candidate data flows through scoring, ranking, and decision routing (interview, hold, rejection) in a real-world hiring pipeline.

 ---